-From your mobile use the arrow in the top right to view the option to switch to mobile view.
+If you're using a mobile device, use the arrow in the top right to view the option to switch to mobile view.

 Where to find alternative formats of your module material

-Alternative formats of your module materials that are provided, such as DAISY talking books, can be found in the Resources tab on your module website.
+Alternative formats of your module materials, such as DAISY talking books, can be found in the Resources tab on your module website.